- Verlag: Photographie Gabler, Interlaken

 - Edition Giletta, phot.
 Nice

-Jean Gilletta, photographer, (1866-1933)30.
+Jean Gilletta, photographer, (1866 to 1933)30.
 Gilletta’s images of the Côte d’Azur from the end of the 19th century to the 1930s helped its establishment as a holiday destination.
 Famous for the photographic room firmly attached to his Dion Bouton tricycle, this landscape photographer (as he liked to describe himself) criss-crossed many sunny roads along the coast and climbed steep gradients of the Alpes-Maritimes to immortalize on glass plates scenes such as the arrival of President René Coty, the picking of the fragrant jasmine and an elegant crowd wandering around the periphery of a bay.

 Leon A. Gladding,